 Toronto Star July 03, 2003

 More and more, global events are reshaping people’s lives and priorities.
 Greater emphasis is being placed on home, on family and on those things in our lives over which we do have some control.
+Thats why Planning your own funeral is more important than ever.

 The average lifespan at the turn of the last century was 47 years.
 Advances in sanitation, nutrition, health care and technology have paid nearly a 30-year longevity dividend.